 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Observe that Leviticus 5:15-17 states that the penalty for committing certain types of unintentional sins is restitution.
-(Likewise, in our own society, unintentional violation of the law, because of ignorance or otherwise, is no excuse for violating that law, and, therefore, there will be punishment for doing so.)
-Although there is no indication in this scripture passage as to whether or not God will punish unintentional sins for which restitution is not made as He will punish sins that are committed knowingly, the Bible does indicate that there will be some form of punishment for all unconfessed sins (see 1 John 1:9).
+In our own society, unintentional violation of the law, because of ignorance or otherwise, is no excuse for violating that law, and, therefore, there will be punishment for doing so.
+Although there is no indication in this scripture passage as to whether or not God will punish unintentional sins for which restitution is not made as He will punish sins that are committed knowingly, the Bible does indicate that there will be some form of penalty for all unconfessed sins (see 1 John 1:9).

 In addition to situations in which a person must bear the consequences for doing something wrong even if they don’t realize it is wrong, various incidents in the Bible, particularly in the Old Testament, seem to indicate that God sometimes punishes people for the sins of others.
 For example, Exodus 20:5 states that God will visit the iniquity of the fathers on the children to the third and fourth generations of those who hate Me.

-In contrast with the statement in Exodus, Ezekiel 18:20 states that God does not punish people for the sins of others.
+In contrast with the Exodus 20:5, Ezekiel 18:20 states that God does not punish people for the sins of others.
 In this verse, God says,

 The soul who sins shall die.
 The son shall not bear the guilt of the father, nor the father bear the guilt of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.